yousefkotp/Network-Anomaly-Detection/README.md

 - Agglomerative hierarchical clustering starts by assigning each data point to its own cluster and then iteratively merges the two closest clusters until all the data points are in a single cluster.
 Divisive hierarchical clustering, on the other hand, starts with all data points in a single cluster and recursively splits it into smaller clusters until each data point is in its own cluster.
 This project only implements Agglomerative hierarchical clustering.

-- Hierarchical clustering is extremely useful when we don't know the number of clusters beforehand, unlike some other clustering algorithms.
-Additionally, the dendrogram can help visualize the clustering structure and can be used to identify the optimal number of clusters.
+- Hierarchical clustering is extremely useful when we want to visualize the hierarchy between points, the dendrogram can help visualize the clustering structure and can be used to identify the optimal number of clusters.
+However, it's worth noting that selecting the optimal number of clusters can still be a subjective and challenging task, as there may be multiple valid ways to interpret the dendrogram and the optimal number of clusters may depend on the domain of the data.

 - There are some potential drawbacks to hierarchical clustering.
 Firstly, it can be computationally expensive for large datasets, as the algorithm needs to compute a distance matrix between all pairs of data points.
 Secondly, the clustering results can be sensitive to the choice of distance metric and linkage method, which can significantly affect the resulting clusters.
 Finally, hierarchical clustering can be susceptible to the so-called chaining effect, where nearby clusters are merged into a single cluster even if they do not belong together, leading to suboptimal clustering results.